The best open-weight models in 2026

 Common questions

-Are open-weight models as good as GPT-5.5 or Sonnet 5?
+Are open-weight models as good as GPT-5.5 or Claude Sonnet 5?

-On the hardest reasoning problems, frontier models still lead.
-On most production traffic, support, extraction, classification, and routine agent turns, the gap is small and the price difference is 20 to 40x.
+On the hardest reasoning problems, frontier closed models still lead.
+On most production traffic, support, extraction, classification, and routine agent turns, the gap is small while the list-price gap is large: GPT-5.5 lists at $5 per million input tokens against $0.18 for Llama 4 Scout.
 Most teams route: open models carry the volume, frontier models take the hard steps.

 Can I use these models commercially?